federicomaffei/rockpaperscissors/README.md

 ====================

-The project has been developed through 4 versions:
+The project has been developed through 4 versions.

 ##Version 1: